dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/primer.md

 ## Invoking the Tests

 `TEST()` and `TEST_F()` implicitly register their tests with GoogleTest.
-So, unlike with many other C++ testing frameworks, you don't have to re-list all your defined tests in order to run them.
+So, unlike with many other C++ testing frameworks, you don'type have to re-list all your defined tests in order to run them.

 After defining your tests, you can run them with `RUN_ALL_TESTS()`, which